kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 	// So, you need to configure it only when you want to disable some controllers enabled by default.
 	//
 	// +optional
-	PreparingControllers	*ControllerSet `json:"preparingControllers`
+	PreSimulationControllers	*ControllerSet `json:"presimulationControllers`
-	// SimulatedControllers is a list of controllers that are the target of this simulation.
+	// SimulationControllers is a list of controllers that are the target of this simulation.
 	// These are run one by one in the same order specified in Enabled field.
 	//
 	// It's a required field; no controllers will be enabled automatically.
-	SimulatedControllers  *ControllerSet `json:"simulatedControllers"`
+	SimulationControllers  *ControllerSet `json:"simulationControllers"`
 }

 type ControllerSet struct {